If you know the basics of sewing, you can make a zippered wet bag in less than an hour. I've created an easy tutorial with step-by-step instructions.

 Buying a large travel wet bag can set you back more than $20, while a yard of PUL and a yard of cotton, plus a few zippers will cost between $15 and $20, and with this you should be able to make at least 3 or 4 large wet bags.
 A good place to find PUL is Soft n Natural Fabrics or at Joann's.

 Be sure to pre-wash and dry the cotton on hot before you start, since your wetbag will be washed with your diapers, and you don't want it to shrink later.

 If you're not sure where to buy PUL, Amazon.com has a good selection of affordable PUL fabrics, or check out our other cloth diaper fabric store suggestions.
-For this project, I bought a "sandwich" PUL from Wazoodle (the laminate is between 2 layers of polyester), and it was so easy to work with!
-I always find that single layer PUL catches on my feed dogs and is tough to sew with.

 Bring wrong sides of Fabric and PUL together, then top-stitch next to zipper as shown below.

-Repeat for second side of bag.
+Repeat to insert zipper into opposite side of bag.